Travel Inspo: Greece

 The kind of blues that make you feel wide awake and grateful. 🌊💙

-Paros: The quiet heart of the Cyclades
+Paros: Quiet Corners of the Cyclades

 Eusebio Ceramics Paros